ralphwSU/math207/README.md

 ## Statistical Software

-I use the R environment for statistical computing [r-project.org](http://www.r-project.org) regularly in class and occasiontally on assignments.
+I use the R environment for statistical computing [r-project.org](http://www.r-project.org) regularly in class and occasionally on assignments.
 [RStudio](https://rstudio.com) is a graphical interface for R which can help new users get started with the software.

 Recently I have experimented with use of the large